easycv/easycv/docs/source/reference/image.rst

 the updated image need to have this decorator to ensure that the image is computed before their \
 execution.

-.. automodule:: cv.image
+.. automodule:: easycv.image
    :members: auto_compute

 Image Class
 ------------
-.. autoclass:: cv.image.Image
+.. autoclass:: easycv.image.Image
    :members:
    :undoc-members:
    :show-inheritance: